rustonaut/mail-chars/README.md

     assert!('d'.is(Charset::AText));
     assert!('d'.is(rfc5322::AText));

-    // rfc*::* are just reexports grouped by rfc assert_eq!(Charset::Token, rfc2045::Token);
+    // `rfc*::*` are just re-exports grouped by RFC. assert_eq!(Charset::Token, rfc2045::Token);

-    // if we want to test for more than on char set we can use lookup let res = Charset::lookup('.');
+    // If we want to test for more than on char set we can use lookup. let res = Charset::lookup('.');

-    // has the benefit that there is a is_ascii method assert!(res.is_ascii());
+    // This has the benefit that there is an `is_ascii` method. assert!(res.is_ascii());
     assert!(res.is(rfc2045::Token));
     assert!(res.is(rfc5322::CTextWs));